elm-community/js-integration-examples/README.md

-# Using JS with Elm
+# Using JS within Elm

 Not all browser APIs are covered by an official package yet.
 This repo has examples of common cases where people use ports or Custom Elements: